Typing Single Words

 HINT: A hint button is available in the lower-left corner of the screen to auto-fill the first empty space with the correct letter.
 Using the hint will mark the item as incorrect (as it was not answered independently), but may help you complete the written word.

-FOR THE CLINICIAN: Copying target words paired with images is meant to strengthen semantic representations, as with the Anagram, Copy, and Recall Treatment (ACRT) and Copy and Recall Treatment (CART) approaches.
-Try offering semantic information about the target word during this treatment to help strengthen associations between graphemic representations and the word meaning.
-For example, you can say, "A king lives in a castle and wears a crown."
-You can also ask the patient to repeat the target word aloud.
-Encourage them to review the typed word before submitting as a strategy to reduce errors.
+Copying target words paired with images is intended to strengthen semantic representations, as in the Anagram, Copy, and Recall Treatment (ACRT) and Copy and Recall Treatment (CART) approaches.
+Consider providing semantic information about the target word during treatment to reinforce associations between its graphemic representation and meaning.
+For example, you might say, “A king lives in a castle and wears a crown.”
+You can also ask the patient to repeat the target word aloud to simultaneously target spoken naming (Hashimoto, 2020).
+Finally, encourage patients to review the typed word before submitting it as a strategy for identifying and reducing errors.

 Selected References: